python/cpython/Doc/library/exceptions.rst

 .. exception:: NotADirectoryError

    Raised when a directory operation (such as :func:`os.listdir`) is requested on something which is not a directory.
-Can also be raised on a file operation that tries to open or traverse a non-directory file or symlink to a non-directory file as if it were a directory.
+On some platforms, it may also be raised if an operation attempts to open or traverse a non-directory file as if it were a directory.
    Corresponds to :c:data:`errno` ``ENOTDIR``.

 .. exception:: PermissionError